Airborne Ranger: Reception

-A review in Computer Gaming World felt Airborne Ranger was reminiscent of the earlier arcade game Commando, but much deeper and more versatile.
-The graphics and sound were praised, noting gunfire sounds different when shot from inside fortifications than it does outside fortifications.
+Computer Gaming World described Airborne Ranger as "a Commando or Rambo with strategy included".
+The magazine's reviewer wrote that Airborne Ranger was reminiscent of Commando but much deeper and more versatile.
+He praised the graphics and sound, noting that gunfire sounds different when shot from inside fortifications than it does outside fortifications.
 The magazine's 1992 survey of computer wargames with modern settings gave the game four and a half stars out of five.
-In a 1994 survey of wargames the magazine gave the title two-plus stars out of five, describing it as "Contemporary Ranger operations in a semi-arcade mode that works.
+In a 1994 survey of wargames the magazine gave the title two-plus stars out of five, describing it as "contemporary Ranger operations in a semi-arcade mode that works.
 Challenging and fun for both adults and children".
 It also received 4½ out of 5 stars in Dragon.

 Compute!'s Gazette noted that Airborne Ranger was an unusual game for MicroProse's developers given their history of publishing simulations, writing "they have created an arcade game, and a darned good one".
 Compute! stated that "Airborne Ranger is an excellent game from beginning to end", but cautioned that "the violence and action are graphic and highly realistic".